-Authors published by big houses consist of seasoned professionals with solid followings, along with (a few) talented new voices each year . . . yet every one of them has not just an editor, but an editorial team.
+Authors published by big houses consist of seasoned professionals with solid followings, along with (a few) talented new voices each year . . . yet every one of them has not just an editor, but an editorial TEAM.

-Great content, regardless of genre, remains the most important element of a successful book.
-And in today’s market, where anyone can publish quickly—there are currently 48.5 MILLION books for sale on Amazon and nearly 9 million titles available on Kindle—it’s more important than ever to publish well.
+And in today’s market, where anyone can publish quickly—there are nearly 49 MILLION books for sale on Amazon alone—it’s more important than ever to publish well.

 That makes a good editor an indispensable member of any author’s team.